-A resident individual can remit up-to USD 2,50,000 per FY towards maintenance of close relatives ['relative' as defined in Section 6 of the Indian Companies Act, 1956] abroad.
+A resident individual can remit up-to USD 2,50,000 per FY towards maintenance of close relatives ['relative' as defined in Section 6 of the in Indian Companies Act, 1956] abroad.

 Visits by individuals in connection with attending of an international conference, seminar, specialised training, apprentice training, etc., are treated as business visits.
 For business trips to foreign countries, resident individuals can avail of foreign exchange up to USD 2,50,000 in a FY irrespective of the number of visits undertaken during the year.
 However, if an employee is being deputed by an entity for any of the above and the expenses are borne by the latter, such expenses shall be treated as residual current account transactions outside LRS and may be permitted by the AD without any limit, subject to verifying the bonafides of the transaction.

 Authorised Dealers may release foreign exchange up to an amount of USD 2,50,000 or its equivalent per FY without insisting on any estimate from a hospital/doctor.
-For amount exceeding the above limit, Authorised Dealers may release foreign exchange under general permission based on the estimate from the doctor india or hospital/ doctor abroad.
+For amount exceeding the above limit, Authorised Dealers may release foreign exchange under general permission based on the estimate from the doctor in India or hospital/ doctor abroad.
 A person who has fallen sick after proceeding abroad may also be released foreign exchange by an Authorised Dealer (without seeking prior approval of the Reserve Bank of India) for medical treatment outside India.